-Parking Ratio: Ratio of the number of employees for each employee parking space, divided into four general categories reflecting the accessibility of the area, transit service, and travel options.
-Parking ratios are long-term (20-30 year) goals, to be weighed in conjunction with other factors such as agency missions, local plans/ policies, and previous Commission actions.
+Parking Ratio: Ratio of the number of employees and on-site contractors for each parking space, divided into four general categories reflecting the accessibility of the area, transit service, and travel options.

 Parks and Open Space: Parks and open space is any open piece of undeveloped land (has no buildings or other built structures) and is accessible to the public.
 Parks and open space includes: green space (e.g. parks, community gardens, and cemeteries), schoolyards, playgrounds, public seating areas, public plazas, and vacant lots.